AnshumaanDash/Linear-Regression/README.md

 # Linear-Regression
-A quick refresher for the linear regression algorithm, both by using SKLearn and from scratch using Python.
+A quick refresher for the linear regression algorithm from scratch using Python.